jacopotagliabue/no-ops-machine-learning/README.md

 ### 2. Train and Deploy a Model

-Cd ino the `flow` folder and run the command:
+Cd into the `flow` folder and run the command:

 `python training.py run`